En3339/DTMF-Decoder/README.md

-# DTMF the python code can run in a python environment, such as 'python 3.7'.
+# DTMF the python code cruns in a python environment, such as 'python 3.7'.
 # Author : En Lu & Zhengyang Li.
 # All rights reserved.
 This is a Group project including decoding a DTMF signal into a sequence of digits.